Manoel-Maia/jpaExercises/jpaExercises/README.md

+# An old study project
  This project is an old study project I had on my computer and I've decided to use it to test Git commands and GitHub functionalities.